Muskangupta15223/BridgeLabz-Training/README.md

   - Conditionals = if ,if else-if, if-else
   - Switch = for multiple conditions
   - Loops = for, while (repitions)
-- Solved practce problems based on control-flows.
+- Solved practice problems based on control-flows.
 - Commited and pushed solutions to the repository.

 🔗 [Control-flows]([https://www.google.com](https://github.com/Muskangupta15223/BridgeLabz-Training/tree/core-java-practice/gcr-codebase/control-flows))